-6.1.1 Stock Assessment
+6.1 Stock Assessment

-Within the four assessment research categories, the following topics have been identified as top priorities in order to focus attention on their importance for the stock assessment and management of Pacific halibut.
+Within the three assessment research categories, the following topics have been identified as priorities in order to focus attention on their importance for the stock assessment and management of Pacific halibut.
 A brief narrative is provided here to highlight the specific use of products from these studies in the stock assessment.

-6.1.1.1 Stock Assessment data collection and processing:
+6.1.1 Assessment data collection and processing:

-6.1.1.1.1 Commercial fishery sex-ratio-at-age via genetics and development of methods to estimate historical sex-ratios-at-age
+6.1.1.1 Commercial fishery sex-ratio-at-age via genetics and development of methods to estimate historical sex-ratios-at-age